scala-js/scala-js/DEVELOPING.md

 The build itself contains the entire sbt plugin (and all its dependencies) as part of its sources.
-If you change any of the logging API, linker interface, JS environments, test adapter, or the sbt plugin itself, chances are you need to `reload` the build for your changes to take effect.
+If you change any of the linker interface, linker, test adapter, or the sbt plugin itself, chances are you need to `reload` the build for your changes to take effect.